My Dog's Nose is Changing Color

 If you suspect this may be the case why your dog's nose has changed color, the first thing you should do is replace the plastic feeder for one made of stainless steel, clay or ceramic.
 If the symptoms subside and the dog's nose returns to its original color, you will know the problem was an allergy to plastic.
 You should also remove any plastic items to which the dog may have access.

-Dog nose changing color due to skin cancer
+My dog's nose is changing color due to skin cancer

 In general epitheliotropic lymphoma has four clinical stages of progression: